sashajeltuhin/kubernetes-workshop/README.md

 #### Is My Pod Ready?

-As soon as the *geoapi* and *geoweb* deployments are declared by Kuberenetes as *Ready*, it becomes possible for end users to interact with some parts of the deployed application.
+As soon as the **geoapi** and **geoweb** deployments are declared by Kuberenetes as **Ready**, it becomes possible for end users to interact with some parts of the deployed application.
 For example, the user can look up places of interest and see their locations on the map.
-However, the backend component takes a long time to initialize.
-Depending on the volume of geo data it needs to process, it may take up to 15-20 minutes.
+However, the backend **osrm-api** component takes a long time to initialize.
+Depending on the volume of geo data it needs to process, it may take up to 15-30 minutes.
-The osrm-api pod will appear as Ready, but when the app tries to communicate with the pod, it receives the following error.
+The osrm-api pod will appear as Ready, but when the app tries to communicate with the pod, it receives the error below.
 This will happen when the user clicks on the Route button to map the shortest way between the selected points.

 `500 - Internal Server Error Unable to look up location.
 Error: connect ECONNREFUSED 172.17.102.229:5000`